 Problems with Americans' Expectations of Life in 2050

-25 June 2010 (updated 22 August 2016)
+25 June 2010 (updated 5 January 2021)

 The first is that our expectations of technology are certainly too low in some areas.
 For example, only 42% think scientists will be able to tell thoughts from brain scans.
-The other 48% probably have no idea that computers can already tell thoughts from brain scans and that brain scan technology is already on the consumer market, although there is still much room for improvement.
+The other 48% probably have no idea that computers can already tell thoughts from brain scans.
+And brain scan technology is already on the consumer market, although there is still much room for improvement.

 Republicans tend to think the atmosphere and oceans will be better off than our standard of living, health care, and education.
 This disturbs me because their pessimism correlates with our power, and their optimism with our impotence.
 Basically, they’re communicating that we’re better off not acting because our actions will probably make things worse.

 This is anti-humanism and even a subtle nihilism.
 Maybe we can’t fix the problems we face.
 But if we can then apathy and pessimism certainly are not the answers.